Washington uses a state-run health insurance marketplace named Washington Health Plan Finder for the sale of certified individual/family dental plans.

 You can see details here for Washington’s benchmark plan, which does include coverage for both basic and major dental services for children.

-Four insurers offer stand-alone dental plans through the Washington exchange
+Which insurers offer dental coverage through the Washington marketplace?

 - Delta Dental